steemit/condenser/docs/CONFIGURATION.md

-`POST /api/steem/overseer`, which relays to the node's `overseer.collect` JSON-RPC method. (steem-js is used on both ends in the rewrite: the server keeps it as a `serverExternalPackages` entry for all RPC, while the browser bundle only pulls in its auth/signing helpers via `browser.esm.js`, ~290KB — so unlike legacy, the browser never speaks JSON-RPC to the node directly.)
+`POST /api/steem/overseer`, which relays to the node's `overseer.collect` JSON-RPC method. (steem-js is used on both ends in the rewrite: the server keeps it as a `serverExternalPackages` entry for all RPC, while the browser bundle ships the SDK's browser build via `browser.esm.js` (~290KB, measured 285.6KB — the whole chunk, including RPC code nothing calls) but only calls its auth/signing/operation-builder helpers — so unlike legacy, the browser never speaks JSON-RPC to the node directly.)
 No configuration is required — the relay uses `STEEM_API_URL`.
 GA page views and route tags are recorded on every client-side navigation; `user_login` is reported server-side by